 Depending on the type of mortgage you choose, putting down a larger amount for your mortgage can be a worthwhile investment and save you money in the long run.
 However, saving for a bigger down payment could delay your home buying dreams.
 Take a minute to weigh the advantage of a lower interest rate against the time you’ll need to save for a larger down payment.

 Consider An ARM Or A Shorter Loan Term

 The type of mortgage you choose and the term (or length) of the loan can affect your interest rate in a major way.
 If you decide to go with an adjustable rate mortgage (ARM) or short-term fixed-rate mortgage, you’ll likely enjoy lower interest rates.

 Before you move forward with an ARM, make sure you understand how they work and can change over the life of the loan.
 With an ARM, the interest rate will adjust over time based on ever-changing market conditions.
-In most cases, the initial interest rate, or teaser rate, is set for a predetermined number of years.
+In most cases, the initial interest rate is set for a predetermined number of years.
 After that initial fixed-rate period, it will adjust for the remainder of the term.
 The downside to an ARM is that you might find yourself facing significantly higher interest rates later in the loan.

 Another option is to pursue a shorter loan term for a fixed-rate mortgage.
 The most common option is choosing a 15-year versus a 30-year mortgage.
 With a 15-year term, you’ll typically find lower interest rates because the loan is for a shorter period.